 North Carolina has two important ports that make up a significant share of the cargo that comes in along the Atlantic coast of the U.S. If you work here or on ships that come into the ports, you should know that a North Carolina maritime lawyer could be your best ally if you are injured on the job.
-In the terrible event that you die on the job, your loved ones can also rely on a maritime lawyer to help them fight for compensation.
+You and your loved ones can rely on a North Carolina maritime lawyer to fight for compensation.

 The Ports of North Carolina

-The Port of Morehead City sits at one of the deepest of all East Coast harbors on the Intracoastal Waterway and Bogue Sound.
-The port handles bulk and breakbulk cargo and is the second largest port in the country in terms of the amount of rubber imported.
+The Port of Morehead City sits at one of the deepest East Coast harbors on the Intracoastal Waterway and Bogue Sound.
+The port handles bulk and breakbulk cargo and is the second-largest port in the country in terms of the amount of rubber imported.

 These include ammunition, weapons, explosives, and other military equipment.
-The port also serves as a transfer point, moving cargo between ships, trucks, and rail to distribute it to other places around the country.
+The port also serves as a transfer point, moving cargo between ships, trucks, and rail to distribute it to different places around the country.

 Maritime Accidents in North Carolina

-Most cargo is large and can cause a lot of damage if something goes wrong.
-Cargo, cranes, and port vehicles have been known to be involved in accidents triggered by worker miscommunications, poor equipment maintenance, or errors in judgment.
+Most cargo is large and can cause much damage if something goes wrong.
+Cargo, cranes, and port vehicles have been involved in accidents triggered by worker miscommunications, poor equipment maintenance, or errors in judgment.

 One such accident occurred in 2013 when a passenger ferry ran aground at Battery Island.
-The coast of North Carolina is dotted with islands, so ferries are important for people to get around.
+The coast of North Carolina is dotted with islands, so ferries are essential for people to get around.

-One crew member died and the captain was never found, and was presumed to have died.
-The fault was with the captain who made a reckless decision to sail the ship out of its port in spite of the fact that they would be going into the path of Hurricane Sandy.
+One crew member died, and the captain was never found and was presumed to have died.
+The fault was with the captain, who recklessly decided to sail the ship out of its port even though they would be going into the path of Hurricane Sandy.

-The spill occurred when a forklift driver struck and punctured the containers holding the highly explosive chemical.
-Authorities had to assure the press and public that it was not a terrorist incident, and that it was simply an accident on the part of the forklift driver.
-Fortunately no explosion occurred and no one was hurt in the incident.
+The spill occurred when a forklift driver struck and punctured the highly explosive chemical containers.
+Authorities had to assure the press and public that it was not a terrorist incident and simply an accident on the part of the forklift driver.
+Fortunately, no explosion occurred, and no one was hurt.

 Rights and Resources for North Carolina’s Maritime Workers

-If you work in the North Carolina maritime industry, you have an exciting job, but you also face many daily dangers.
-If you are a seaman you face the risk of being on a sinking ship, of falling overboard, of being hurt in a collision, or of suffering injuries from onboard equipment or fires.
+If you work in the North Carolina maritime industry, you have an exciting job but face many daily dangers.
+If you are a seaman, you risk being on a sinking ship, falling overboard, ing hurt in a collision, or suffering injuries from onboard equipment or fires.
 You could even die on the job.